linnarsson-lab/glioblastoma_spatial/README.md

-# Glioblastoma EEL-FISH
+# Glioblastoma is spatially organized by neurodevelopmental programs and a glial-like wound healing response
-*Glioblastoma is spatially organized by neurodevelopmental programs and a glial-like wound healing response* (Mossi Albiach & Janusauskas et al. 2023, in review).
+(Mossi Albiach & Janusauskas et al. 2023, in review)*.

 ![Model.pdf](files/scheme.jpg)